LegendaryMediaTV/EGP-Graphai/exports/markdown-par/KJV1769/19-PSA.md

 <sup>10</sup> Trust not in oppression, and become not vain in robbery: if riches increase, set not your heart [upon them].
 <sup>11</sup> God hath spoken once; twice have I heard this; that power [belongeth] unto God.
 <sup>12</sup> Also unto thee, O Lord, [belongeth] mercy: for thou renderest to every man according to his work.

 ## Chapter 63

-<sup>1</sup> «A Psalm of David, when he was in the wilderness of Judah.» O God, thou [art] my God; early will I seek thee: my soul thirsteth for thee, my flesh longeth for thee in a dry and thirsty land, where no water is;
+> _A Psalm of David, when he was in the wilderness of Judah._

+<sup>1</sup> O God, thou [art] my God; early will I seek thee: my soul thirsteth for thee, my flesh longeth for thee in a dry and thirsty land, where no water is;
 <sup>2</sup> To see thy power and thy glory, so [as] I have seen thee in the sanctuary.
 <sup>3</sup> Because thy lovingkindness [is] better than life, my lips shall praise thee.
 <sup>4</sup> Thus will I bless thee while I live: I will lift up my hands in thy name.